 BLI is committed to being transparent with stakeholders about its engagement efforts.
-It publishes an annual SRI activity report which summarizes, among other things, the efforts made in the areas of engagement and annual voting, and which covers in particular:
+The Company publishes an annual engagement and voting report that covers, among other things:

 - 1. the manner in which the engagement policy is implemented, - 2. a general description of its approach to voting, - 3. an explanation of the most important votes, - 4. the use of voting advisers, - 5. how votes were cast at general meetings.